 Severin von Eckardstein, one of the leading German pianists of his generation, has an already lengthy record of solo concerts and concerto performances on major stages around the world.

-He has delighted the public with many highly acclaimed concerts, for example in Berlin, Munich, Moscow, London, Paris, New York, Amsterdam, Budapest, Hong Kong, Tokyo and Seoul.
+He has delighted the public with many highly acclaimed concerts, for example in Berlin, Munich, Moscow, Madrid, London, Paris, New York, Amsterdam, Budapest, Hong Kong, Tokyo and Seoul.
 His talent could be enjoyed at great music festivals, including Klavier-Festival Ruhr, in Aldeburgh/UK, the Gilmore Festival in Michigan/USA, the renowned festival in La Roque d’Anthéron, France, the Schleswig-Holstein Music Festival, the Husum Festival (“Raritäten der Klaviermusik”) and the Miami International Piano Festival, where he played the opening concert in 2009.
 He has performed with conductors such as Valery Gergiev, Philippe Herreweghe, Lothar Zagrosek and Marek Janowski, and made important debuts, for example with the Royal Concertgebouw Orchestra (Beethoven Piano Concerto Nr.
 5) under Paavo Järvi in 2007, with the Dallas Symphony Orchestra (Prokofiev Piano Concerto Nr.
 3) conducted by Jaap van Zweden in 2012 and – most recently – with the Hungarian National Philharmony under Zsolt Hamar (Schumann Piano Concerto).

 Many of Von Eckardstein’s concerts have been recorded and broadcasted by major broadcasting corporations.
 As a repeat guest in the concert series “Meesterpianisten” in the Concertgebouw Amsterdam, von Eckardstein opened the gala concert celebrating the series’ 25th anniversary.
 In 2017 he was invited for the sixth time to this extraordinary series.